fxttr/hadron/README.md

-# Zen
+# lumos

-Zen is an experimental microkernel.
+lumos is an experimental microkernel.